BMO Field: 2026 FIFA World Cup

+BMO Field during a match between Germany and Côte d'Ivoire at the 2026 FIFA World Cup.
+The temporary additional seating is visible in the background.

-BMO Field is set to host several matches during the 2026 FIFA World Cup, making it one of the only two Canadian venues to host matches during the tournament.
-During the event, the stadium will be temporarily renamed to "Toronto Stadium" in accordance with FIFA's policy on corporate-sponsored names.
-The field will be supplemented by 17,756 temporary seats to bring its capacity to 45,736 for the event, to satisfy a FIFA requirement.
+BMO Field hosted matches as part of the 2026 FIFA World Cup, during which it was temporarily renamed to "Toronto Stadium" in accordance with FIFA's policy on corporate-sponsored names.
+Vancouver was the only other Canadian host city.
+The field was supplemented by 17,756 temporary seats to bring its capacity to 45,736 for the event, to satisfy a FIFA requirement.
 On February 4, 2024, it was revealed that the stadium would host the opening match for Canada on June 12, 2026.
-In total, the stadium will host six matches, five in the group stage and one in the knockout rounds.
+In total, the stadium hosted six matches, five in the group stage and one in the knockout rounds.
+It also hosted the Canadian opening ceremony for the tournament.